-Upon request, regular full-time and regular part-time employees shall receive time off with pay, not to exceed five (5) consecutive days for each death in the immediate family.
-Regular part-time employees shall receive time off with pay not to exceed the number of hours scheduled in a part-time employee's normal workweek for each death upon request.
-Other employees who have been employed for at least 30 days will be entitled to five (5) days of unpaid leave and may use any accrued paid leave upon request.
-For purposes of this section, immediate family is defined as the employee's spouse, parent, child, sibling; the employee's spouse's parent, child, or sibling; the employee's child's spouse; grandparents or grandchildren; the employee's domestic partner or the child of a domestic partner; person whom the employee has/had a legal guardian relationship.
+Upon request, employees who have been employed for at least 30 days will be entitled to five (5) days of paid leave, which will be pro-rated for part-time employees based on hours worked, for each death in the employee's immediate family.
+For purposes of this section, immediate family is defined as the employee's spouse, parent, child, sibling; the employee's spouse's parent, child, or sibling; the employee's spouse's parent, child, or sibling; the employee's domestic partner or the child of a domestic partner; person whom the employee has/had a legal guardian relationship.
+To the extent allowed by law, OC LAFCO may request documentation from an employee availing themselves of this leave.

-Bereavement leave will normally be granted unless there are unusual business needs or staffing requirements.
 Employees may also, with the approval of the Executive Officer, use any available paid leave for additional time off as necessary.
 If more time off is requested, it will be granted only at the discretion of the Executive Officer.
 Bereavement pay is calculated based on the base pay rate at the time of absence and prorated for part-time employees.